 The Early Years: Collegiate Career and W&M Hire

-With 240 wins to his name, Laycock is undoubtedly the most successful William & Mary Head Football Coach of all time, and one of the most distinguished coaches in college football history.
+With over 240 wins to his name, Laycock is undoubtedly the most successful William & Mary Head Football Coach of all time, and one of the most distinguished coaches in college football history.
 Throughout his tenure, Laycock has led the Tribe to 24 winning seasons, 12 post-season appearances, and 6 conference championships.
 With that all being said, it is perhaps unsurprising that FBS programs have always taken notice of Laycock’s success.

 Before jumping ahead, it is important to look back and understand where Laycock got his start.
 While in college, playing Quarterback for William & Mary, Laycock learned from two all-time W&M Head Coaches: Marv Levy (coached the Buffalo Bills to 4 Super Bowls) and Lou Holtz (went on to coach Notre Dame for 10 years).
 Laycock has often cited their guidance as key in his development not only as a player, but also in his coaching abilities post-graduation.
 To begin his career, Laycock served as an Assistant Coach at three different collegiate programs from 1971-1979: Clemson, the Citadel, and Memphis State.
 After his time spent as an Assistant Coach across these programs, Laycock would return home after accepting the Head Coach position at W&M in 1980.
 He would never look back.